macunan/iradio/README.md

 ```
-Install django-ninja for backend api can be used with frontend frameworks instead of django templetes.
+Install django-ninja for backend api can be used with frontend frameworks instead of django templates.

 ```sh
 pip install django-ninja